Speedier clearances no magic wand for India's infrastructure logjam

 However, there is no evidence to suggest that these projects will somehow sidestep the obstacles that have hobbled construction for years - from red tape and land acquisition battles to banks' unwillingness to lend to a risk-prone sector.

-Only a quarter of infrastructure projects are completed on time in the country, according to a 2012 report by Ernst & Young consultants.
+Only a quarter of Indian infrastructure projects are completed on time, according to a 2012 report by Ernst & Young consultants.

 Financing will be one of the biggest challenges right now.
 The infrastructure sector is one of the biggest contributors to banks' growing bad loans, with outstanding debt of about $120 billion, and tight liquidity conditions mean debt-laden companies will find it tough to raise fresh funds.